moiatgit/abs-guide-ca/sphinx-abs/assortedtips.rst

    .. code-block:: sh

-       if ls -l nonexistent_filename | grep -q 'No such file or directory' then echo "File \"nonexistent_filename\" does not exist." fi
+       if ls -l nonexistent_filenamegrep -q 'No such file or directory' then echo "File \"nonexistent_filename\" does not exist." fi